Can Abundance Be Sustainable? Merging Affordability and Climate Policy

 Building affordable housing in California is pricey and slow.
 Newsom wants to fix it by consolidating power: January 20, 2026 article by panelist Liam Dillon at POLITICO.

-This event is co-sponsored by the Environmental Law Section of the California Lawyers Association and UCLA's Institute of the Environment and Sustainability.
+This event was co-sponsored by the Environmental Law Section of the California Lawyers Association and UCLA's Institute of the Environment and Sustainability.
 UCLA School of Law is State Bar of California approved MCLE provider.
 Each of these three sessions is approved for 1.25 hours of MCLE credit.
 Please find the readings for our MCLE accredited events above.
 Materials will remain on this site for 30 days after the event date.